 Data

 We used data from the National Epidemiological Surveillance System base for monitoring possible cases of COVID-19.
-This dataset includes people tested for SARS-CoV-2 in Mexico and contains only data obtained from test on people who were suspected of infection during stays in the medical units of the health sector5. only for people with a positive test result, 45 years of age and older, who were hospitalized.
+This dataset includes people tested for SARS-CoV-2 in Mexico and contains only data obtained from tests performed on people who were suspected of infection during stays in the medical units of the health sector5.
+We analyze data only for people with a positive test result, 45 years of age and older, who were hospitalized.
 We classify these patients by sex, age group, and whether they required intubation.
 The National Population Council demographic indicators provide background mortality rates for the Mexican population in 2020 6.

 Pending information about costs and effects